Daily News Food Drive

 City Harvest’s High Holidays Food Drive, which ran from September 4 to October 5, collected kosher food to help feed the more than half a million Jewish New Yorkers who struggle to put kosher food on their tables.
 Check back in a few weeks to find out how much food we collected to help our neighbors in need.

 Read more about our Kosher Food Rescue here.

 May 13 - June 17, 2018

-City Harvest’s annual Feed Our Kidsruns from Mother’s Day to Father’s Day (May 13 – June 17) and helps provide much-needed food for New York City’s children throughout the summer when access to school meals may become limited.
-Schools, organizations, companies, and New York City’s Fire and Police Departments come together to collect non-perishable food donations for City Harvest to pick-up and distribute to our network of 500 , and other serving hungry children and their families across the five boroughs.
+City Harvest’s annual Feed Our Kids, which ran from Mother’s Day to Father’s Day, asked New Yorkers to donate non-perishable items to help provide much-needed food for our city’s children over the summer, when access to school meals may become limited.
+Schools, organizations, companies and New York City’s Fire and Police Departments came together to collect food donations for City Harvest to pick-up and distribute to our network of hundreds of , , and other that serve hungry children and their families across the five boroughs.